openstack/tripleo-ci/zuul.d/README.rst

    by the featureset configuration on standalone deployment.
 The environment file should exist in tripleo-heat-templates repo.
  - `test_white_regex`: Regex to be used by tempest
+ - `tempest_workers`: Numbers of parallel workers to run

 Example::